Frequently Asked Questions (FAQs) about Plastic Surgery

 We have a team of FIVE highly experienced Plastic Surgeons.
 Each is fully-qualified and performs primary surgery procedures in accredited hospitals (NOT in back rooms or Day Surgery centres), and uses experienced support staff including anaesthetist.

-Dr Craig Rubinstein, Dr Douglas McManamny, Dr Geoff Barnett, Dr Richard Maxwell and Dr Rebecca Wyten, Our Specialist Team of Surgeons, and Dr Benjamin Burt are all specialists in their fields of plastic surgery or Ocuplastic Surgery and fully customise every procedure for each individual patient.
+Dr Craig Rubinstein, Dr Doug McManamny, Dr Geoff Barnett, Dr Rebecca Wyten, Dr Richard Sackelariou and Dr Richard Maxwell and Dr Benjamin Burt are all specialists in their fields of plastic surgery or Ocuplastic Surgery and fully customise every procedure for each individual patient.
 You can read more about each surgeon on Our Surgeons pages.

 We also recommend reading the “Why Us” section.
-You can also call one of our Patient Coordinators/Care Coordinators on (03) 8849 1444 or schedule a complimentary consultation with one of our Nurses before booking your Surgeon consult or attend one of our practice events to meet our Team and learn more about your procedure.
+You can also call one of our Patient Care Coordinators on (03) 8849 1444 or schedule a complimentary consultation with one of our Nurses before booking your Surgeon consult or attend one of our practice events to meet our Team and learn more about your procedure.

 Why choose us?